The Members of

-In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 ("the Act") in the manner sorequired and give a true and fair view in conformity with the Indian Accounting Standardsprescribed under section 133 of the Act read with the Companies (Indian AccountingStandards) Rules 2015 as amended ("Ind AS") and other accounting principlesgenerally accepted in India of the state of affairs of the Company as at March 31 2021 the profit and totalcomprehensive income changes in equity and its cash flows for the year ended on thatdate.
+In our opinion and to the best of our information and according to theexplanations given to us the aforesaid standalone financial statements give theinformation required by the Companies Act 2013 ("the Act") in the manner sorequired and give a true and fair view in conformity with the Indian Accounting Standardsprescribed under section 133 of the Act read with the Companies (Indian AccountingStandards) Rules 2015 as amended ("Ind AS") and other accounting principlesgenerally accepted in India of the state of affairs of the Company as at March 312022the profit and total comprehensive income changes in equity and its cash flows for theyear ended on that date.

 Basis for Opinion

-We conducted our audit of the standalone financial statements in accordance with theStandards on Auditing (SAs) specified under section 143(10) of theAct.
+We conducted our audit of the standalone financial statements inaccordance with the Standards on Auditing (SAs) specified under section 143(10) of theAct.
 Our responsibilities under those Standards are further described in theAuditor?s Responsibilities for the Audit of the Standalone Financial Statementssection of our report.
-We are independent of the Company in accordance with the Code of Ethics issued bythe Institute of Chartered Accountants of India (ICAI) together with theethical / independence requirements that are relevant to our audit of the standalonefinancial statements under the provisions of the Act and the Rules made thereunder and wehave fulfilled our other ethical responsibilities in accordance with these requirementsand the ICAI?s Code of Ethics.
+We are independent of the Company in accordance with the Code ofEthics issued by the Institute of Chartered Accountants of India (ICAI) together with theethical / independence requirements that are relevant to our audit of the standalonefinancial statements under the provisions of the Act and the Rules made thereunder and wehave fulfilled our other ethical responsibilities in accordance with these requirementsand the ICAI?s Code of Ethics.
 We believe that the audit evidence we have obtained issufficient and appropriate to provide a basis for our audit opinion on the standalonefinancial statements.

 Key Audit Matters

 Key audit matters are those matters that in our professional judgmentwere of most significance in our audit of the standalone financial statements of thecurrent period.
 These matters were addressed in the context of our audit of the standalonefinancial statements as a whole and in forming our opinion thereon and we do not providea separate opinion on these matters.
 We have determined the matters described below to bethe key audit matters to be communicated in our report.

 |Sr. No. Key Audit Matter ||Auditor?s Response |

 |1 Accuracy of recognition measurement presentation and disclosures of revenues and other related balances in view of Ind AS 115 "Revenue from Contracts with Customers". ||Our audit approach consisted testing of the design and operating effectiveness of the internal controls and substantive testing as follows; |

 |The application of the revenue accounting standard involves certain key judgements relating to identification of distinct performance obligations determination of transaction price of the identified performance obligations the appropriateness of the basis used to measure revenue recognised over a period.
 Additionally standard contains disclosures which involve collation of information in respect of disaggregated revenue and periods over which the remaining performance obligations will be satisfied subsequent to the balance sheet date. ||1.
 Evaluated the design of internal controls relating to the revenue recognition. |

-| ||Selected a sample of continuing and new contracts and performed the following procedures: |
+| ||3.
+Selected a sample of continuing and new contracts and performed the following procedures: |

 | || Compared these performance obligations with those identified and recorded by the Company. |

-| || Considered the terms of the contracts to determine basis of recognising the revenue at a point' or over the period' the transaction price including any variable consideration to verify the transaction price used to compute revenue and to test the basis of estimation of the variable consideration. |
+| || Considered the terms of the contracts to determine basis of recognising the revenue 'at a point' or 'over the period' the transaction price including any variable consideration to verily the transaction price used to compute revenue and to test the basis of estimation of the variable consideration. |

 | || Verified whether the revenue has been recognised only post the fulfilment of the performance obligations and related conditions.
 Verified whether the revenue is appropriately recognised only after the transfer of control over the said goods. |

 |2.
 Consumption and Inventory Valuation: ||We have performed the following procedures in relation to the accuracy of consumption booked and inventory recorded: |